ifzhang/ByteTrack/README.md

 ## Acknowledgement

-A large part of the code is borrowed from [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX), [FairMOT](https://github.com/ifzhang/FairMOT), [TransTrack](https://github.com/PeizeSun/TransTrack).
+A large part of the code is borrowed from [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX), [FairMOT](https://github.com/ifzhang/FairMOT) and [TransTrack](https://github.com/PeizeSun/TransTrack).
 Many thanks for their wonderful works.